Johnsingh007-ui/transitpulse/README.md

-# TransitPulse
+# TransitPulse 🚌

-A real-time transit monitoring and analytics platform for tracking and analyzing public transportation data using GTFS (General Transit Feed Specification) and GTFS-RT (Real-time) feeds.
+A real-time transit monitoring and analytics platform designed for **transit agencies** to track their own fleet operations, generate performance reports, and monitor service quality.
+Currently focused on **Golden Gate Transit** with easy onboarding for additional agencies.

 **✅ Currently loaded with real Golden Gate Transit GTFS data!**

-## Features
+## ✨ Features for Transit Agencies

-- 🚌 **Real GTFS Data**: Loaded with Golden Gate Transit routes and stops
+- 🚌 **Fleet Monitoring**: Real-time tracking of your agency's vehicles with live position updates
-- 🧭 **Route Directions**: View routes by direction with headsigns and trip counts
+- 🧭 **Route Management**: View routes by direction with headsigns and trip counts
-- 📊 **Route Analytics**: View route statistics and network information
+- 📊 **Performance Analytics**: Route statistics and network performance metrics for your agency
-- 🗺️ **Route Details**: Detailed route information with stop listings
+- 🗺️ **Route Details**: Detailed route information with stop listings and service patterns
-- 🎨 **Modern UI**: Beautiful, responsive interface with route color coding
+- 🎨 **Modern Dashboard**: Beautiful, responsive interface with your agency's route color coding
-- ♿ **Accessibility**: Wheelchair accessibility indicators for stops
+- ♿ **Accessibility Tracking**: Monitor wheelchair accessibility across your fleet and stops
-- 🔗 **External Links**: Direct links to official transit schedules
+- 🔗 **Integration Ready**: Direct links to your official transit schedules and external systems
-- 🔄 **Automatic Updates**: Daily GTFS static data updates from transit agency feeds
+- 🔄 **Automatic Updates**: Daily GTFS static data updates from your agency's feeds
-- 🚍 **Real-time Vehicles**: Live vehicle position tracking with direction information (every 30 seconds)
+- 🚍 **Real-time Fleet**: Live vehicle position tracking with direction information (30-second updates)
-- 📡 **Multiple Agencies**: Support for Golden Gate Transit, Muni, and AC Transit
+- 📡 **Multi-Agency Support**: Currently Golden Gate Transit, with easy onboarding for new agencies
-- 🔧 **Manual Updates**: Trigger immediate data updates via API
+- 🔧 **On-Demand Updates**: Trigger immediate data updates via API for schedule changes
+- 📈 **Agency Reports**: Generate performance reports and analytics for your operations

 ## Prerequisites